Cochlear Implant Cost

 Cochlear implants are costly because it's highly specialised surgery undertaken.
 The operation is risky as it takes place inside the skull, electrode placement requires precise skills, new precision techniques mean residual hearing preservation.
 Alongside this, there is a need to be careful about causing damage or infection.

-But, there are those individuals who part with their well-earned cash for their Cochlear Implant operation and processor.
+There are those individuals who part with their well-earned cash for their Cochlear Implant operation and processor.
 There are three reasons that this might happen:-

 1) Resident country support for Cochlear Implant provision is lacking